 In the hospitality industry, it is customary for guests to give tips.
 A tip is an additional payment as a reward for the quality of service.
-De Horecabond believes that tips are intended for everyone who has contributed or has been involved in the product.
+De Horecabond believes that tips are intended for everyone who has contributed or collaborated on the product.

 Do you want all the important information about tips directly in your e-e-mail?
 Then download our tips and rules about tips for free!